General

 Who can benefit from

 harnessing Unimal?
-We think, anyone involved in code maintenance and reuse,
+We think, anyone involved in code

-especially in projects with multiple personalities, such as "product line."
+multiple personalities, such as "product line."
 But

 don't take our word on it and see for yourself.